ivbasic/Powershell/README.md

 # Powershell
 Collection of Powershell scripts I wrote, that you can use and customize as you wish.
 There are no comments inside of .ps1 files, because scripts were originaly written for custom environment and were not intended to be published.
 Some scripts are rewritten as functions for easier readability.

-* Remove-disabled-ADaccounts - find old disabled AD users and delete them
+* Remove-disabled-ADaccounts - delete old disabled AD users
 * Disable-ADUsers-lastlogondate-90days.ps1 - disable inactive AD users with last logon date more than 90 days ago
 * Get-AD-system-accounts-without-owner.ps1 - find all AD service accounts without owner and other mandatory attributes
 * Get-CiscoESA-AV-status.ps1 - receive Cisco ESA antivirus status